sc-ventures/cloudbreak-documentation/docs/profile.md

 In order to differentiate launched instances, you can optionally define custom tags for your AWS resources deployed by Cloudbreak.

-* If you want just one custom tag for your Cloudformation resources, set this variable in the `Profile`:
+* If you want just one custom tag for your CloudFormation resources, set this variable in the `Profile`:

     ```export CB_AWS_DEFAULT_CF_TAG=mytagcontent```